 In order to make effective systemwide and system-deep reform there needs to be a clear understanding of the distinction between the term 'national qualifications framework' and the qualification system as a whole.
-This toolkit is not about NQFs per se, but about qualification systems.
 Qualification systems are effective if the organisational arrangements which comprise them work together to ensure that more individuals have access to, and can choose and obtain qualifications that are fit for purpose, meet the needs of society, and offer opportunities for employment, recognition, career development, and lifelong learning.
 These organisational arrangements are not usually implemented systemically or in a linear fashion, but rather organically over time.
-They have strong interdependencies and should be viewed as part of a common system of governance (or, organisation) of qualification systems.
-The factors that are explored here are legislation, stakeholder involvement, institutional arrangements, and quality assurance.
+They have strong interdependencies and should be viewed as part of a common system of governance (or organisation) of qualification systems.
+We identify four elements common to all qualification systems: legislation, stakeholder involvement, institutional arrangements, and quality assurance.